Pyomo/pyomo/doc/OnlineDocs/explanation/developer_utils/config.rst

         description="absolute convergence tolerance",
     )).declare_as_argument('--abstol', '-a', group='Tolerances')

-The ConfigDict can then be used to initialize (or augment) an argparse ArgumentParser object:
+The :class:`ConfigDict` can then be used to initialize (or augment) an :class:`argparse.ArgumentParser` object:

 .. testcode::